 Xbox One S Bundles: FIFA 17 Bundle $349 & $299

 Available September 22nd, the Xbox One S FIFA 17 Bundle is another console that’ll have two storage variants.
 Buyers get a digital copy of FIFA 17, this year’s premiere football game, 3 Ultimate Team Legends packs, a Rare Player pack and a month-long subscription to EA Access.
-You can pre-order this console bundle now from the Microsoft Store.
 This model doesn’t come with the Xbox One S stand.

 Why Buy: Buy this bundle if you like soccer or think you might like a soccer.